k-koech/AngularGithubAPI-Search/README.md

 ## Project Description
     This project was generated with Angular CLI version 12.1.1.
     The application includes a  landing page which shows my Github name and my repositories a footer with contact details.
-    There is also a a form to search githu uername.
+    There is also a a form to search github username.
+    - In the search bar you can enter the username to search and press enter of press submit button.

 ## Setup/Installation Requirements
     - Download a file in the code section to the desired folder